 Challenge n°1: The scope of the data landscape exercise

-Although the data landscape exercise could be executed at central or decentralized level, the exercise is vast enough at central level.
-Therefore we recommend focusing on the central level.
-Countries with a highly decentralized system or with a specific focus on one district may want to expand the exercise to the decentralized level (topic not covered here).
-The domains covered by NIPN for which data is required are the following:
+Although the data landscape exercise could be executed at central or decentralised level, the exercise is vast enough at central level.
+Therefore it is recommended to limit the focus at the central level.
+Countries with a highly decentralised system or with a specific interest in one district may want to expand the exercise to the decentralised level (topic not covered here).
+The domains for which data is required are the following:

 - Nutrition outcomes